Chart Color Schemes

 Berkeley has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified nine projects likely to affect the region.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified nine projects likely to impact the area.
 Notable ones include Berkeley Square (Berkeley Shopping Centre Upgrade), King Street Warrawong Masterplan, Hooka Creek Road Retirement Village, and Alukea Road Major Culvert Upgrade.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.